-Here are six really important mechanisms we use nearly every day as we design functional prototypes for companies and individuals looking for creative solutions to business problems:
+Here are six essential mechanisms our product design company uses nearly every day as we design functional prototypes for companies and individuals looking for creative solutions to business problems:

-Actuators: Actuators are devices that convert some type of stored energy into motion.
+Actuators are devices that convert some stored energy into motion.
 The stored energy is usually in the form of compressed air (pneumatic pressure), electrical potential, or liquid (hydraulic) pressure.
 Actuators can be found across a wide range of machinery across various industries, each working to apply the necessary force that the current task requires.

-Typically when you think of a gear you're probably thinking about a "spur" gear (essentially a circle with teeth).
-The primary function of gears is to transmit torque and to adjust rotational velocity.
-Different types of gears include helical gears, worm gears, planetary gears, and bevel gears.
-Helical gears operate with less friction than spur gears while some worm gears (self-locking variants) allow for the transmission of motion in only one direction).
+Typically when you think of a gear, you're probably thinking about a "spur" gear (essentially a circle with teeth).
+However, there are many different types, including helical gears, worm gears, planetary gears, and bevel gears.
+Helical gears operate with less friction than spur gears, while some worm gears (self-locking variants) allow for the transmission of motion in only one direction.
 Bevel gears translate rotation 90 degrees and are used as an integral part of vehicle drive trains.

 There's a great quote from the ancient Greek mathematician Archimedes that succinctly summarizes the foundational principle of levers: "Give me a place to stand, and I shall move the Earth with it [a lever]."
 Archimedes was referring to the law of the lever (M1d1=M2d2 where M is an object's mass and d is the distance from the pivot point).
-With a long enough lever the Greek mathematician could infact move a mass the size of the earth just by standing on the other end (in theory at least).
+With a long enough lever, the Greek mathematician could move a mass of the earth's size just by standing on the other end (in theory, at least).
 Read more here.